 Beginning in the 19th century, Montréal experienced great waves of immigration.
 All those people coming from elsewhere brought their culture with them, providing our city with a culinary heritage and with flavors for all of us to enjoy.

-This summer the Useful Plants Garden at the Jardin botanique de Montréal is offering a world gastronomic tour by exploring eight thematic vegetable gardens (Africa, Asia, the Caribbean, Greece, India, Italy, Latin America and the Maghreb).
+The Food Garden at the Jardin botanique de Montréal is offering a world gastronomic tour by exploring eight thematic vegetable gardens (Africa, Asia, the Caribbean, Greece, India, Italy, Latin America and the Maghreb).
 The goal is to acquaint people with what it’s possible to grow in Montréal despite the harsh climate and the short summer season, immigrants in particular.

 I invite you to a continent poles apart from ours – here’s a brief overview of the African vegetable garden!